-The projects included in the 15 fiscal year programs conducted to date are listed in Table 5.
-There are 114 projects in traffic planning research, 120 in physical research, and 21 in the special projects area.
-The 255 projects are distributed among more than one-half of the States and the District of Columbia.
-To date, 227 of the projects have been completed.
-The distribution of all projects by agency type is given in Table 6.
+The projects included in the 16 fiscal year programs conducted to date are listed in Table 5.
+There are 120 projects in traffic planning research, 131 in physical research, and 21 in the special projects area.
+The 272 projects are distributed among more than one-half of the States and the District of Columbia.
+To date, 231 of the projects have been completed.